Culinary workshops in South Surrey teach teens more than knife skills

 From walking the teens through the restaurant, having them pour water and serve each other, to outlining the spices and ingredients used in Indian cooking, Vij peppers his workshop with life lessons.
 Through it all, there are some repeating threads: be passionate, work hard, and respect others.

 “Cooking is like writing an essay,” says Vij.
 It’s subjective.
 “When you write an essay, you’re always right, it’s just about interpretation.”
 But to be good at something always requires hard work.
-“It takes years and years and years to be successfully and hard work is the only way to do it,” Vij tells them.
+“It takes years and years and years to be successful and hard work is the only way to do it,” Vij tells them.
 “You may be smart and good at something, but you have to work hard or nothing will come of it.”
 Lessons we can all take home, along with take-out from My Shanti, of course.